leftwm/leftwm/README.md

 cd /usr/bin
 sudo ln -s PATH_TO_LEFTWM/target/debug/leftwm
 ```
-You should now see leftwm in your list of available window managers.
+You should now see LeftWM in your list of available window managers.

 ### Starting with startx or a login such as slim
 make sure this is at the end of your .xinitrc file